 - Grind dried fruits with a blender or in any other way.
 The smaller the pieces, the better the release of sugar which increases the yield of moonshine.

 Warning!
 It is desirable to remove pits first.
 If you can’t do that you shouldn’t use a blender for the raw materials.
 Just use them right away so that the pits remain intact and don’t make the mash bitter.

 - Put the dried fruits in a cooking pot, add sugar (at will), cover it with water in ratio 1:4 – pour 4 liters of water per 2.2 lbs/1 kg of raw materials (along with sugar).
 Stir the mixture.

 - Bring the mixture to a boil and simmer for 30 minutes, stirring occasionally so that the dried fruits don’t stick to the bottom and burn.

-- Remove the cooking pot from the heat and add the remaining water and citric acid.
+- Remove the cooking pot/brewing kettle from the heat and add the remaining water and citric acid.
 Mix them up.

-- When the must cool down to 28-29°C add the ferment or pre-diluted yeast.
+- When the must cool down to 28-29°C add the prepared yeast.

 - Pour the mash into a fermenter, leaving at least 25% of the space free for foam and carbon dioxide.
-Install a water seal of any design.
-You can use a medical glove with a hole in one finger.
+Install airlock.
+You can use a medical glove with a hole in one finger as a homemade airlock.